DalavanCloud/conda-recipes/README.rst

 Using stcorp packages
 ---------------------

-To use the Conda packages just install Anaconda or Miniconda and run ``conda install -c stcorp <pkgname>``.
+To use the Conda packages just install Anaconda or Miniconda and run ``conda install -c stcorp -c conda-forge <pkgname>``.

 Building packages